Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 As a team, we collectively leaned the following lessons:

-- **Database Initialization**: We learned to initialize and manage databases both locally and on the cloud.
+- **Database Initialization**: We learned to initialize and work with databases both locally and on the cloud.
 We learned this through following the great MIMIC-III documentation and also learned about the trade offs between each choice.
 We believe working with the cloud instance was the best route given the project requirements.
 - **Secure Data Connections**: Established secure connections to cloud instances and imported data directly into notebooks.
-We adhered to best practices for securely transferring data, initializing application default credentials, and configuring our workflows to prevent exposure of sensitive information, such as keys, secrets, or passwords.
+We adhered to best practices for securely transferring data, initializing application default credentials, and configuring our workflows to prevent exposure of sensitive information such as keys, secrets, or passwords.
 - **Reproducibility in Research**: As a group, we emphasized the importance of verifying the findings of the selected research papers.
 By working together to replicate methodologies as accurately as possible, we highlighted the need for open-sourced code to improve transparency, visibility, and peer review in rigorous medical research.
 - **Project Management and Accountability**: We developed effective strategies for managing tasks, assigning responsibilities, and ensuring accountability given our working schedules.
 Our collaboration strengthened our ability to track progress and meet project objectives efficiently.
 - **Learning New Tools**: Each of us explored the evaluation metrics used in the target paper, such as average precision through precision-recall curves and clinical impact curves.